 The Albion College Alumni Association has developed this special space for alumni who have received their degrees within the past 10 years.
 You are a BOLD—a Brit Of the Last Decade!
 As young alumni, you are an important part of the Briton family!

 As your "real world" experience develops and you put your degree to work, we are here to support you and help you support one another.
 Albion College will be in contact with you about events and services designed specifically for our younger alumni.
 We hope you will remain an active member of the Albion family.
 It is up to you to determine what your role will be.
 Whether you stay in Michigan or move across the country, there is likely a group of other Albion alumni who frequently get together in your home area.

 We also encourage you to nominate your peers for Albion's "Top 10 in 10" Young Alumni Awards program.
-And Albion's Office of Career Development stands ready to serve you, should you need additional assistance after graduation.
+And Albion's Career and Internship Center stands ready to serve you, should you need additional assistance after graduation.
 All resources available to current students are offered to alumni as well.

 What are Regional Alumni Chapters and where are they?

 Regional alumni chapters are a way to stay connected to Albion after graduation, and a way to connect to other alumni who share your history as a Briton!
 By joining the Alumni chapter in your area, you will have opportunities to get together with fellow Brits for social events (happy hours, baseball games…), professional networking, service projects, guest speakers and much more.
 These regional groups serve, support and participate in the life of Albion; connect alumni with each other; and represent Albion to others—they’re a lot of fun!